-Before we dive into our hot-tips, it’s important to remember that the changes you make don't need to be drastic, most blind and partially sighted people are likely to have their own ways of making social media accessible (using things like magnification software, text-to-speech software and braille displays).
-So, it's just about making a few small changes so that your posts can reach everyone.
+Before we dive into our list of tips, it’s important to remember you don't need to make drastic changes as most blind and partially sighted people are likely to have their own ways of making social media accessible.
+Tools like magnification software, text-to-speech software and braille displays can be extremely helpful.
+So, it's just about making a few small changes to ensure your posts can reach everyone.

-But, don't fall into the trap of thinking you have to describe every single detail of the image - there is nothing worse than listening to voiceover read out a 1000-word description, which is droning on about how "the man in the far-right corner of the image has a small stain on his shirt", when that's completely irrelevant information.
+But, don't fall into the trap of thinking you have to describe every single detail of the image.
+It is frustrating to listen to a voiceover read out a 1,000-word description, which drones on about how "the man in the far-right corner of the image has a small stain on his shirt", when it's completely irrelevant.
 Just pick out a few key details that paint the picture.

-When you're using hashtags, always use CamelCase (capitalise the first letter of every word).
-This means that the words in the hashtag are read out correctly by screen readers - it also makes them easier to read for everybody else.
+When you're using hashtags, always use CamelCase and capitalise the first letter of every word.
+This means that the words in the hashtag are read out correctly by screen readers.
+It also makes them easier to read for everybody else.
 For example, you would write #HowISee, rather than #howisee.

 To make them fully accessible, videos should have subtitles where possible.
 There are lots of free apps available which make adding subtitles to your videos really easy – so just have a google.